SAP-samples/process-automation-enablement/Workshops/APAC-2025/exercises/process variants/readme.md

 Good luck!

 ### Save as New Project
+a.
+Go to Lobby link https://sap-build-day-appprocess.us10.build.cloud.sap/lobby <br>
+b.
+Locate the Process Automation type of application with name “ Variants APAC - Template” <br> <ul>
+i.
+Click on the arrow to Navigate <br>
+ii.
+Choose “Versions” tab <br>
+iii.
+Choose the option for Version as “Editable” <br>
+iv.
+Give a different project name Variants APAC– Template followed by your test user number (say for example, Variants APAC - Template01) and description if required <br>
+v.
+Click on “Save as New Project” <br>
+vi.
+A new project is saved now. </ul><br>

 ### Create Process Variant
 ### Add Start Condition
 ### Add Steps to Variants